Invicara/Twinit-IPA-Core-React-Framework/README.md

 When the package owner is ready to create a new release, follow this process:

 1. Run `npm run release`
+1. `npm run build` will be executed to check the library is in good shape
-1. Lerna will ask you which version you would like to increment (or if you would like to entire a custom version):
+1. Then, lerna will ask you which version you would like to increment (or if you would like to entire a custom version):
    ```
    lerna notice cli v3.19.0
    lerna info versioning independent